Competitive Data-Structure Dynamization: Concluding remarks

 \end{itemize}

-\paragraph{For both problems:}
+For both problems:

-\begin{itemize}[label=--] \item If we assume $\max_{t, t'} \wt(\inp_t)/\wt(\inp_{t'})$ (for $t'$ such that $\wt(\inp_{t'}) > 0$) is bounded, as may occur in practice, can we prove a better ratio?\footnote {Assuming this holds and the input sets $\inp_t$ are randomly permuted, there is an online algorithm for Min-Sum Dynamization that is asymptotically $(1+o(1))$-competitive.} \item For the decreasing-weights and LSM variants, is there always an optimal newest-first solution? \end{itemize}
+\begin{itemize}[label=--] \item For instances $\inp$ that occur in practice, the ratio $\max_{t, t'} \wt(\inp_t)/\wt(\inp_{t'})$ (for $t'$ such that $\wt(\inp_{t'}) > 0$) is often bounded.
+Does restricting to such instances allow smaller competitive ratios? \item For the decreasing-weights and LSM variants, is there always an optimal newest-first solution? \end{itemize}